swcarpentry/git-novice/02-collab.md

 FIXME: screenshot

 For now,
-we'll use the 'http' identifier, since it requires the least setup.
+we'll use the 'http' [protocol](../../gloss.html#protocol) (which is also used by web browsers) since it requires the least setup.
-Copy that string from the browser, go into the local `planets` repository, and run this command:
+Copy that URL from the browser, go into the local `planets` repository, and run this command: